LouisRoss/modelengine/README.md

 - **The model Node class**.
 A *model* is a (potentially very large) vector of this class.
 - **The model Operation class**.
 The *operation* class carries any information needed by your code to perform operations on nodes of the model.
 - **The model Implemetation class**.
 This class implements the operations on nodes as described by the two classes above.
 - **The model record class**.
-Using this class allows you to create a record of any interesting state changes that happen to your model, and save the record as a CSV file at the end of a run.
+Use this class to create a record of any interesting state changes that happen to your model, and save the record as a CSV file at the end of a run.

 ### The model *Node* class
 --------------------------